twigphp/Twig/doc/01-Introduction.markdown

    overhead compared to regular PHP code was reduced to the very minimum.

  * *Secure*: Twig has a sandbox mode to evaluate untrusted template code.
-This allows Twig to be used as a templating language for applications where users may modify the template design.
+This allows Twig to be used as a template language for applications where users may modify the template design.

  * *Flexible*: Twig is powered by a flexible lexer and parser.
 This allows the developer to define its own custom tags and filters, and create its own